fangq/mmc/mmc/trunk/README.txt

   http://mcx.sourceforge.net/cgi-bin/index.cgi?Download

-The development branch (not fully tested) of the code can be accessed using Subversion (SVN), however this is not encouraged.
-To check out the SVN source code, you should use the following command:
+The development branch (not fully tested) of the code can be accessed using Subversion (SVN).
+However this is not encouraged unless you are a developer.
+To check out the SVN source code, you should use the following
+command:

   svn checkout --username anonymous_user https://orbit.nmr.mgh.harvard.edu/svn/mmc/trunk mmc